jonathanhliu21/BikeDashboardPlus/docs/pages/usage.md

 This is how the LED panel works and how the LEDs are numbered:
 ![LED_panel_tutorial]()
-If you are going *x* mph, or *x* km/h, or *x* m/s, depending on your configuration which we will get to later, then LED *x* will light up.
+Depending on your configuration which we will get to later, if you are going *x* mph, or *x* km/h, or *x* m/s, then LED *x* will light up.
+Or, if you have edited your LED configuration, then if you are going *2x* mph or *2x* km/h or *2x* m/s, then LED *x* will light up.

 To start tracking, press the button wired to pin D4 on the Arduino Nano.
 The green LED on the Arduino will light up and a "T" will show up on the bottom right of the OLED display to indicate that you are currently tracking. **Note that tracking is not possible if you are disconnected** i.e. the red LED is on or it says "M:D" on the OLED.